Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

-In this section, we review current foreign detection techniques based on the type of detection cues, categorizing them into three: Space Domain (\cref{sec:space_domain}), Time Domain (\cref{sec:time_domain}), and Data-Driven (\cref{sec:data_driven}).
-We also summarize the detailed information about popular methods in \cref{detection method1}.
+In this section, we review current forgery detection techniques based on the type of detection cues, categorizing them into three: Space Domain, Time Domain, Frequency Domain, and Data-Driven.
+We also summarize the detailed information about popular methods in~\Tab\ref{detection method1}.

-\subsubsection{Space Domain}
+\subsubsection{\textbf{Space Domain}}